dnth/dnth.github.io/content/portfolio/timm_torchscript_flutter/index.md

 PyTorch Image Models or [TIMM](https://github.com/rwightman/pytorch-image-models) is the open-source computer vision library by [Ross Wightman](https://www.linkedin.com/in/wightmanr/).

 The TIMM repository hosts hundreds of recent SOTA models maintained by Ross.
-At this point we have 645 pretrained model on TIMM and increasing as we speak.
+At this point we have 964 pretrained model on TIMM and increasing as we speak.

-Other than models TIMM also provides layers, utilities, optimizers, schedulers, data-loaders, augmentations
+You can install TIMM by simply:
 ```bash
 pip install timm
 ```

-The TIMM repo also provides training scripts that will let you get SOTA results on your dataset.
-Feel free to use them to train your model.
+The TIMM repo provides various utility functions and training script.
+Feel free to use them.
 In this post I'm going to show you an easy way to train a TIMM model using Fastai 👇